 In 1944, Madame Bennerts launched an important breeding program for Löwchens that helped the breed survive into our days.

-The breed was recognised by the UK Kennel Club in 1971.
+The breed was recognized by the UK Kennel Club in 1971.

 Excerpts from the UK Kennel Club’s breed standard for Löwchen

-Coat clipped in traditional lion clip, including a clipped tail topped with plume
+Coat clipped in traditional lion clip, including a clipped tail topped with a plume

 Ribs well sprung